ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

     - 14 Healthcare providers Per Wing (56 Healthcare Providers on duty)
 - Evening Shift: 16:00:00 - 24:00:00
     - 14 Healthcare providers Per Wing (56 Healthcare Providers on duty)

+  Note: It is also important to mention that the healthcare providers are only allowed to work in their shifts and overtime is not assumed.

 ### 📘 Data Set 2:
 The second hospital has an estimated 550 patients per 10 days and is based on Good Samaritan Hospital in San Jose, California.
 It includes four wings: